Get SumUp Solo for just £79 + VAT. No ongoing fees or contract. Free delivery in 2-3 working days.

 You can adjust the screen brightness to suit any environment and set it to turn off the screen after 30 seconds, 1-5 minutes or never.

 We tested the maximum screen brightness in strong sunlight, and the screen was still readable.
-However, it was grey and not bright in the sun – though better than the performance of SumUp 3G’s display that has had complaints about being hard to see in the sun.
+It was grey and not bright in the sun, though better than its predecessor SumUp 3G’s display that had complaints about being hard to see in the sun.

-The battery life is officially 100 transactions from a full charge, but in reality, it depends a lot on how it’s used.
+The battery life is officially 100 transactions from a full charge, but in reality, it depends on how it’s used.

-With maximum screen brightness and frequent testing, the battery did not take more than an hour to use half its power.
-If you only used it for transactions, with low screen brightness, it would last longer.
-It also drains the battery within hours to keep it on standby.
+With maximum screen brightness and frequent testing, the battery on our Solo did not take more than an hour to use half its power.
+When we only used it for transactions with low screen brightness, it lasted longer.

 What about the software?
 Here are the features: